 We remain committed to supporting researchers who have more than five years experience in blood cancer research as well as attracting younger scientists to enter the myeloma research field to build the next generation of scientific leaders.

 The MMRF welcomes proposals on any and all multiple myeloma related topics to the traditional Research Grant Award programs and from biotech companies with investigational agents for multiple myeloma.
 For traditional research grants, applications are accepted from non-profit institutions and universities in the United States and internationally.
 Program guidelines and applications are available approximately 6-8 weeks prior to the submission deadline.

-The Multiple Myeloma Research Foundation (MMRF) seeks proposals for the MMRF 2021 Research Fellow Award Program, an initiative supporting researchers at the post-doctorate, medical fellow or junior faculty levels working under the supervision or guidance of a research mentor in the multiple myeloma field.
-Applications for the MMRF 2021 Research Fellow Award Program are due Friday, May 7th, 2021.
-The goal of this initiative is to engage and support young investigators entering the field of multiple myeloma while advancing the understanding of myeloma disease biology and disease risk, treatment and response and drug resistance.
-Proposals may request up to $75,000 for one (1) year.
+The Multiple Myeloma Research Foundation (MMRF) Research Fellow Award Program is an initiative supporting researchers at the post-doctorate, medical fellow or junior faculty levels working under the supervision or guidance of a research mentor in the multiple myeloma field.
+The application process for the MMRF 2022 Research Fellow Award Program has closed.

 MMRF Research Fellow Award Program Fosters Next Generation of Myeloma Researchers